Change language:

 • to not consent or revoke consent to personal data processing for marketing purposes, including profiling;

-• to request not to be the subject of such decision which have legal consequences for you and on the basis of which is automated processing only;
+• to request not to be the subject of such decision which have legal consequences for you and is based solely on automated processing;

 • to revoke your consent without affecting the use of your personal data before the consent was revoked;